vanderby/SonarQube-AzureAppService/README.md

 ## Passthrough Application Settings
 You can set SonarQube sonar.properties settings based on the Azure application settings.
 Anything prefixed with sonar.* will at runtime be set in sonar.properties file if it matches a property there.
 This enables settings to be defined in the ARM template and set at runtime.

+> Note: All entries in the sonar.properties file are commented out by the [HttpPlatformHandlerStartup](wwwroot/HttpPlatformHandlerStartup.ps1) script on startup.
+To change the Sonar properties add the application settings entry in the configuration blade (e.g. Name = sonar.jdbc.password; Value = XXXXX).

 ## In-Depth Details
 After the ARM template is deployed a deployment script is executed to copy the wwwroot folder from the repository folder to the App Service wwwroot folder.
 It also finds the most recent release of SonarQube to download and extract into the App Service wwwroot folder.